 Kettlebell Windmill Exercise

-More recent research has proven these exercises to be ineffective at training the whole scope of your bodies core, as well as being potentially dangerous to your back and spine.
+More recent research has proven these exercises to be ineffective at training the whole scope of your body’s core, as well as being potentially dangerous to your back and spine.

-If you want to develop a truly aesthetic body, the kettlebell windmill is one exercise you don’t want to leave out of your training routine!
+If you want to get a strong and well-developed core, the windmill is one kettlebell ab exercise you don’t want to leave out of your training routine!

-Check out Pat Ramsey performing the kettlebell windmill as a demonstration below!
+Check out my friend Pat Ramsey performing the kettlebell windmill as a demonstration below:

 The kettlebell windmill exercise is fairly straight-forward after watching the video.
 Make sure that you start with light enough weights to ensure proper form.
 As you can see here, Pat is an expert at this movement but still is getting all the same benefits from using light weights, with perfect form.

 Benefits of doing the kettlebell windmill in your kettlebell abs workouts include:

 - Improving Shoulder Stability